Natasha Goldowski Renner

-Natasha Goldowski Renner, born Nathalie Michel Goldowski, was a Moscow-born physicist and educator.
+Natasha Goldowski Renner (born Nathalie Michel Goldowski; 1908 – October 1966) was a Russian-born American physicist and educator.
 She worked on the Manhattan Project, and later taught at Princeton University, Black Mountain College and Alfred University.

 Biography

 Early life and education

 Natasha Goldowski was born into an aristocratic Russian family in Moscow in 1908.
 Together with her mother, Anna Goldowski, she immigrated to Paris in 1917 to flee the Russian Revolution.

 She was educated in France, earning a Dr.Sc. and Ph.D. from the University of Paris in 1935 and 1939.
 At age thirty-two she became Chief of Metallurgical Development for the French Air Ministry.
 Her work in this role included protecting the aluminum frames of French seaplanes from salt water corrosion by introducing strips of magnesium.

 When the Nazi occupation of France began, she and her mother immigrated again, this time to the US.

 Manhattan Project

 Goldowski first found work in the US as a researcher for the Sciaky Brothers in Chicago, but soon after became a metallurgist and corrosion expert for the Manhattan Project.
 She joined the University of Chicago's Metallurgical Laboratory ("Met Lab") in 1943, where she engineered a non-corroding aluminum coating that could be used in jackets surrounding the uranium fuel in Hanford plutonium production reactors.
 This coating was critical to the success of plutonium production.

 Goldowski created a moving picture about the corrosion of metals, for which she received a medal.
 She also lectured about her work at the Nobel Institute and the Belgian Royal Academy.

 At Met Lab, she earned a reputation for her Parisian fashion sense and for her flamboyant personality: one frequently repeated story relates that she "once plowed into Enrico Fermi while zipping through a Met Lab building’s halls on roller skates."

 Under McCarthyism, Goldowski lost her security clearance, in part because she did not become naturalized as a US citizen until 1947.
 Her career shifted into education.